Home » Water Quality » Contaminants » What Causes Brown Well Water & How to Get Rid of It

 Septic Runoff

-Septic cross-contamination of drinking and bathing water is incredibly dangerous.
+Septic runoff contamination is incredibly dangerous.
 It can foster a wide variety of viral, bacterial, and parasitic diseases, some of which can be deadly.

-Water that’s contaminated by means of septic runoff can be particularly toxic for young children, elderly adults, and immunocompromised individuals.
+Water contaminated by septic runoff can be particularly toxic for young children, elderly adults, and immunocompromised individuals.

 The first step in tackling any kind of contamination or discoloration problem is to identify the source by either testing the water or hiring the services of a professional plumber.